 - ASUS Flip C434 – 14″ – Large Screen Convertible Chromebook

 1. Samsung Galaxy XE930QCA – 13.3″ – Recommended Chromebook for Graphic Design

 One of the first Chromebooks that we highly recommend to you as a power user and a graphic designer is this.
-We believe that it offers the best value taking its hardware configuration into consideration.
+We believe that it offers the best value, taking its hardware configuration into consideration.

-You will notice that this, as well as the rest of the Chromebooks below, are not your average inexpensive model.
+You will notice that this, as well as the rest of the Chromebooks below, are not your average inexpensive models.
 Instead, this a premium machine built for those who want to take their Chromebook usage to the professional level.

 Now this is a 13.3″ Chromebook, which seems to resonate well with many users of Chrome OS.
 Chromebooks with 13.3″ are received as having a comfortably large screen with an overall highly portable form factor.
 This is in itself is a big selling point for most graphic designers who move around.

 Speaking of form factor, this is a 2-in-1 Chromebook and as such can be flipped on its keyboard to act as a tablet.